Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 Appendices

 The appendix of the pig farming business plan might contain your financial statements, both Pro-forma and actual, which point to your financial management section.
 Include anything that may be crucial to the body of your pig farming business plan.
-Give each appendix a unique name such as ‘SWOT analysis results’ or ‘Financial statements.’
+Give each appendix a unique name, such as ‘SWOT analysis results’ or ‘Financial statements.’

 What are the advantages of pig farming?

-1) High feed to meat conversion ratio
+1) High feed-to-meat conversion ratio

-It takes 5 to 6 months for a well fed pig to attain a weight of 200 to 300 lbs.
+A well-fed pig takes 5 to 6 months to attain a weight of 200 to 300 lbs.
 (91 to 135 kg).
-In 2022, the price of US pork is expected to be between US$ 2.47 and US$ 2.47 per kilogram, or between US$ 1.12 and US$ 1.12 per pound (lb.).
+In 2022, US pork prices are expected to be between US$ 2.47 and US$ 2.47 per kilogram or between US$ 1.12 and US$ 1.12 per pound (lb.).
 The price per kilogram is EUR 2.47.
 In New York and Washington, the average price for a ton is $2474.5.

 2) High demand for Pig waste